 The UC system is among the top colleges for renewable energy production with a commitment to carbon neutrality by 2025.
 Among its campus sustainability, initiatives include the use of renewable energy for space and water heating requirements in major building renovations and new building construction.

-Community colleges like Butte College are also leading the charge in renewable energy, and it’s the first college campus in the US to attain grid positive status!
-This means that Butte generated more electricity than its current consumption that, in 2011, numbered 25,000 solar panels.
+Community colleges like Butte College are also leading the charge in renewable energy, and it’s the first college campus in the US to attain grid-positive status!
+This means that Butte generated more electricity than its current consumption, in 2011, numbered 25,000 solar panels.
 Nowadays, its rooftop solar panels not only supply three-fourths of its electricity needs but also become a training ground for students.